BEYOND THE GAME

 concerning the pervasive societal pressures to sacrifice athletic achievement for feminine beauty.

-As a former professional athlete, I wanted to give female athletes and opportunity to explore the impact sport has had on their self-esteem, identity and understanding of femininity.
+As a former professional athlete, I wanted to give female athletes an opportunity to explore the impact sport has had on their self-esteem, identity, and understanding of femininity.
 What I found was that no matter the sport, many of the athletes shared experiences of mental and physical abuse at the hands of coaches and teammates.
-They suffered from low self-esteem, depression and low self-esteem.
+They suffered from low self-esteem, depression, and low self-esteem.

-In this on-going portrait project, I hope to lend a voice to my fellow female athletes and enable them to tell their own story.
+In this ongoing portrait project, I hope to lend a voice to my fellow female athletes and enable them to tell their own stories.
 It is my belief that only when the need to prove that women’s athletics can fit into a predetermined societal construct is dismantled, can the female athlete freely compete and achieve equality with her male counterpart.